IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: Why the functional perspective
+  - name: Why the Functional Perspective
     subsections:
-    - name: How can functions differ
+    - name: How Can Functions Differ
   - name: Qualitative Functional Analysis
     subsections:
       - name: Test Error Analysis